Skip to content

 autoscaling-checks.kedify.io/role=runner

 The Helm chart sets these labels and exposes a Service port named metrics.
-The dashboard shows the results in the cluster detail view under the Autoscaling Checks tab.
+The Dashboard shows the results in the cluster detail view under Scaling Health, including the actual autoscaler class when the installed check version reports it.

 Use kedify_autoscaling_check_duration_seconds for the primary alert.
 It records the latest complete iteration duration and includes bounded labels for the overall result and each step.